mushipeas/ffmpeg-downmix/README.md

 # FFPMEG-DOWNMIX

-An ffmpeg-docker wrapper for a script to appropriately downmix surround-sound audio to stereo, and add it to a media file.
+An ffmpeg-docker wrapper for a script to appropriately downmix surround-sound audio in a media file to stereo, and append it to the media file.

 The script requires a `workdir` folder to be mounted containing the input file.
 The output file is placed in the same directory.
 If the output file (arg#2) is not specified, the input file will be deleted at the end of the script and the output file will replace it.

 ## Docker